EZ-SP: Fast and Lightweight Superpoint-Based 3D Segmentation: Conclusion

-This section presents an overview of the field of 3D deep learning with a focus on superpoint-based approaches.
+This section presents an overview of 3D deep learning with a focus on superpoint-based approaches.

-\para{3D Semantic Segmentation.} Deep networks operating directly on raw points or voxels~\cite{qi2017pointnetpp, thomas2019kpconv, choy20194d} and, more recently, transformers~\cite{lai2022stratified,wu2024point} achieve state-of-the-art accuracy but at high computational cost.
-Models often contain tens of millions of parameters, and both training and inference are resource-intensive, limiting their applicability to real-world large-scale point clouds.
+\para{3D Semantic Segmentation.} Most existing approaches operate directly on raw points or on fine voxel grids, leveraging convolutional architectures~\cite{choy20194d,thomas2019kpconv,graham20183d} or, more recently, transformers~\cite{hui2021pptnet,Guo_2021,zhao2021point,wu2022point,wu2024point}.
+These methods achieve state-of-the-art accuracy, but at substantial computational cost.
+Models typically contain tens of millions of parameters and require significant memory and processing time, limiting their applicability to large-scale point clouds and real-time robotic systems.

 \para{Superpoint-Based Semantic Segmentation.} Partitioning a scene into \emph{superpoints}---spatially contiguous, geometrically homogeneous point clusters---drastically reduces computational load by shifting semantic reasoning from points to regions.
 The \emph{Superpoint Graph} (SPG)~\cite{landrieu2018spg} pioneered this approach, achieving competitive results with far fewer resources.
 The \emph{Superpoint Transformer} (SPT)~\cite{robert2023efficient} advanced the idea with hierarchical partitions and sparse self-attention, reaching SOTA accuracy with only $\sim$200k parameters.
 Extensions include instance~\cite{liang2021instance,sun2023superpoint}, panoptic~\cite{robert2024scalable}, weakly supervised~\cite{liu2021one}, and self-supervised~\cite{zhang2023growsp, nunes2022segcontrastd, liu2023udsunsupervised} segmentation.
 However, all rely on CPU-based, handcrafted partitions, which limit scalability and accuracy.